Brainlab Magnetic Resonance Imaging (MRI) for Pediatric Patients

 About your Brainlab MRI

-An MRI is an imaging test that uses magnetic fields to make pictures of the inside of your body.
-It can be used to see the type, size, and location of tumors.
+MRI is an imaging procedure that uses magnetic fields to make pictures of the inside of your body.
+MRI can be used to see the type, size, and location of tumors.
+This helps your healthcare provider plan your care and see how your treatment is working.

-For people with a brain tumor, a Brainlab MRI is used to look at their brain.
-Your doctor will use the detailed pictures from your Brainlab MRI to plan your surgery.
+If you have a brain tumor, a Brainlab MRI is used to look at your brain.
+Your surgeon will use the detailed pictures from your Brainlab MRI to plan your surgery.

-The MRI scan will take about 1 hour.
+The Brainlab MRI scan will take about 1 hour.

-During your Brainlab MRI, you can use Cinemavision (special headphones and goggles) to watch a DVD or listen to music.
+You can use special headphones and goggles called Cinemavision during your Brainlab MRI.
+You can use this to watch a movie or listen to music.
 If you want to do this, tell your nurse so they can arrange it.

-• If you’re a female between the ages of 11 and 55, your doctor or nurse will ask you if you’re pregnant.
+If you’re a female between the ages of 11 and 55, your healthcare provider will ask you if you’re pregnant.
 You may have to take a pregnancy test.

 Take devices off your skin